Families with a child who has attention deficit disorder (ADHD)

 should be prepared to investigate (a) the social-familial

-interactions between children who have ADD and their parents and siblings, (b) how
+interactions between children who have ADHD and their parents and siblings, (b) how

-children with ADD affect their parents, and (c) the signs
+children with ADHD affect their parents, and (c) the signs

 of family interaction problems that can be present in families with children